-Some of the stories are real with firm roots in authentic Florida history, while others are simply yarns born of Florida tourism myth.
+Some of the stories are grounded in authentic Florida history, while others are yarns born of Florida tourism.

-Warning: Some links automatically launch unexpected pirate music that may not be suitable for the workplace.
+Warning: Some links automatically launch loud pirate music.

-Gasparilla’s Outbound Voyage —Tampa, March 3, 2018 — The merriment resumes as Ye Mystic Krewe of Gasparilla marks the conquest of Tampa once again with a festive celebration at Channelside that includes live music and spectacular bon voyage as Tampa’s favorite pirates make ready to sail back out to Tampa Bay.
+Gasparilla’s Outbound Voyage —Tampa, 2019 TBA — The merriment resumes as Ye Mystic Krewe of Gasparilla marks the conquest of Tampa once again with a festive celebration at Channelside that includes live music and spectacular bon voyage as Tampa’s favorite pirates make ready to sail back out to Tampa Bay.

 Sept.
 19 is ‘Talk Like A Pirate Day’